North Carolina can reopen it bars now. But here's why many are still closed.

 "It's by no means perfect, but I told myself, if we're able to open in some capacity I would not complain until 2021," Pruitt said.

 Yonder will operate with seated-only service, Pruitt said, with no one allowed to mill at the bar.
-Phase Three, he said, couldn't have waited much longer.
+Phase 3, he said, couldn't have waited much longer.

 Be the first to know